tombewley/tombewley.github.io/_posts/2019-10-13-weekly-readings-1.md

 ### Nair, Suraj, Yuke Zhu, Silvio Savarese, and Li Fei-Fei.
 “Causal Induction from Visual Observations for Goal Directed Tasks.” *ArXiv:1910.01751 [Cs, Stat]*, 2019.

 The lack of causal modelling is a possible cause of poor generalisation in deep learning systems.
 Here, a learning-based agent is endowed with causal reasoning.
 It performs two kinds of operation: (1) causal *induction*, the discovery of cause and effect relations via performing actions and observing their outcomes; and (2) causal *inference*, the use of the acquired causal relations to guide action selection in the servie of a goal.
 The causal model $\hat{C}$ is explicitly encoded as an $N\times N$ DAG expressing the cause-effect relationships between $N$ actions and $N$ state variables.
-The system is intended to generalise to various environments with the same state and action spaces, but different transition dynamics (i.e. $p(s_{t+1}|a_t,s_t))$.
+The system is intended to generalise to various environments with the same state and action spaces, but different transition dynamics (i.e. $p(s_{t+1}\vert a_t,s_t))$.
 The specific state space considered in experiments is that of vision: high-dimensional RGB pixel values

 During causal induction, an image is encoded into a lower-dimensional state $s$ and the state residual $R$ – the difference in $s$ from the previous timestep – is computed. $R$ is concatenated with the corresponding action $a$ and fed into an edge decoder whose output is an update to the edge weights $\Delta\hat{C}$.
 This update has the form of a $1\times N$ vector of edge weight changes $\Delta e$ and a $1\times N$ soft *attention* vector $\alpha$ which weights which nodes in the causal graph the update should be applied to.